devinit/digital-platform/README.md

 - remittances
 - ssc-out

 If they are used somewhere, they are out of date.
 If not, remove.
 Clear up with @epicallan.
+See: https://github.com/devinit/digital-platform/issues/256.

 # Staging